-fairregister emerges as a service from the netidee-funded project faircommons and represents the new development of RegisteredCommons.
+fairregister emerges as a service from the netidee-funded project faircommons and represents a relaunch of RegisteredCommons.

 Digital works such as texts, images, music or videos are readily shared online and, if necessary, made available to a community for further use.
 For the author, it may be important that the name is mentioned when the work is reused and that the work may only be used under certain conditions.
 Conversely, it may be important for the user of a work that the rights to the work are clarified accordingly and that there is legal certainty for further use.